SecurityJosh/DownloadBlocker/README.md

 * Fixed a bug which meant that using the 'fileExtensions' exception type caused an error preventing the download from being processed correctly.
 * The content script is better protected against tampering from a malicious webpage.
 * The extension can now detect and block binary office documents which contain macros, if they have been HTML Smuggled.

+    **N.B.
+Unless "Allow access to file URLs" has been enabled for the extension, macro detection will not work for downloads via a file:// origin.**

 ### 0.1.1
 * Added the 'notify' rule action.
 Rules with this action will notify the end user, as well as optionally sending an external alert, however the download will not be blocked.